Here’s Why the Coca-Cola Logo Is Red

 The shade and shape stuck—and the rest is history.
 Now, “You see a red disc icon on a storefront, and you know that you’ll be able to get delicious, ice-cold Coca-Cola there,” Ted Ryan, a Coca-Cola archivist, said.
 “It became a promise in a way.”

 You won’t find this beverage’s famous hue in any Pantone color registries, though; it is actually a combination of three different shades of red.
 The Coca-Cola logo’s typography, on the other hand, is an official font.
 Called “Spencerian,” it has been associated with the brand since the late 1800s.
 But who is the person behind the iconic script?
 It was not the creator, but his bookkeeper Frank M Robinson, after he suggested that the two C’s would look attractive in advertising.
+This is just one of those random, interesting facts that may have just blown your mind.

 That said, the Coca-Cola logo hasn’t always looked the same as it does today.
 A few years after its inception, the logo swapped the swirly font for a more gothic style.
 This only lasted a year.
 Now that you know all about the coca-cola logo, read up on another food star: the Pringles man.